 Informal complaint resolution is intended to stop the behavior in question and to rectify the situation immediately rather than to determine culpability or intent.
 For advice in addressing harassment through informal means, inquiries may be directed to any of the offices listed in section "E" of this policy.
 In addition, the offices of the Employee Assistance Program (EAP), the University Counseling Center, and the University Ombudsman, routinely provide strictly confidential advice on a variety of sensitive topics.

 Formal complaint procedures, a more official route of intervention usually requiring a signed statement, are available through a number of campus departments.
 Departments from across campus often work together to address harassment.
 However, given that certain types of situations inevitably involve a particular campus department, the University recommends that complaints be addressed as follows:

 Harassment occurring in residential areas - Appropriate resident/community director or other professional residential life staff

 Harassment involving student conduct outside of residence halls - Student Judicial Affairs Office

 Harassment involving the conduct of an employee - Associate Vice President for Human Resources or appropriate supervisory personnel

-Harassment or discrimination based on protected class - Office of Diversity, Equity and Inclusion
+Harassment or discrimination based on protected class - Division of Diversity, Equity and Inclusion

 Any incident of harassment may be reported to the University Police.
 The University especially encourages the immediate reporting of any incident involving violence or the threat of violence.
 Any incident may be discussed informally and in the strictest confidence with the University Ombudsman, and at the University Counseling Center or Employee Assistance Program.